 March 10th, 2019 · 16 min read

 If I could go back in time, I would save myself from countless hours, days, and months working on the wrong things.
 Knowing what I know now, there are a lot of things that I would do differently when learning to code.
 Hopefully this article will help you save time and avoid the mistakes that a lot of beginners make.
 Keep in mind that everybody’s experience is different and this is a point of view from one person (me).
-However, being a self taught programmer and having had a fairly successful career up to this point, hopefully you identify with some of the topics below.
+However, being a self-taught programmer and having had a fairly successful career up to this point, hopefully you identify with some of the topics below.

 Please share your own experiences on Twitter (@zerotomasteryio) and remember how overwhelmed you were when you first started trying to climb this intimidating mountain.
 You may help those that are just getting started.

 If you care, then read on.
 Otherwise, just skip to the next section.
 I am a self taught programmer.
 Things have worked out quite well for me as I have gotten to work for some big tech companies.
 In 2018, I changed things up and started teaching programming as well.
-I now teach about thousands of programmers from 194 countries modern programming skills and some of them have gone on to work for large tech firms like Google, Facebook and Tesla, just to name a few.
+I now teach about thousands of programmers from 194 countries modern programming skills and many of them have gone on to work for large tech firms like Google, Facebook and Tesla, just to name a few.
 I have also seen countless friends go through expensive coding bootcamps and still not have a job long after graduating (which I have to admit has made me very frustrated at some of the claims and lies that some tutorials and bootcamps make).
 I am by no means the best programmer, but at least I have seen moderate success being self taught.
 Enough about me, let’s have a look at some of the lessons that I think may help you in your journey…